Phone-GWP-group

 Remember to be realistic

-Expectations from your customers, tight deadlines and pressures from external factors (for example logistics and delivery times) can all lead to targets becoming distorted and often unachievable.
+Expectations from your customers, tight deadlines, and pressures from external factors, such as logistics and delivery times, can all distort targets and often make them unachievable.

-In cases such as this, it is important to manage expectations diplomatically and ensure corners are not cut – whether this is through safety or quality.
-This could lead to employees become demotivated, which can lead to worsening of productivity rather than improvements.
+In cases such as this, it’s important to manage expectations diplomatically and ensure corners aren’t cut, whether in safety or quality.
+This could lead employees to become demotivated, resulting in productivity worsening rather than improving.

-As a result, once you have a full picture of your current productivity, set realistic goals that focus on the quality of output, punctuality and that do not compromise safety.
+As a result, once you have a full picture of your current productivity, set realistic goals that focus on the quality of output and punctuality, and don’t compromise safety.

-And involving employees and gaining their feedback on initiatives can help them feel engaged and valued too.
+Involving your employees and gaining their feedback on initiatives can help them feel engaged and valued, too.

 Prepare for the unexpected

-Finally, being ready for peaks in demand can be critical to productivity levels.
+Finally, being ready for peaks in demand can be critical to your productivity levels.

-Whilst improved productivity obviously helps with regards to meeting any challenges posed by increased workload (which may be seasonal, due to unexpected product success, or a huge range of external factors beyond your control), failing to prepare can also hinder productivity.
+Whilst improved productivity obviously helps in meeting any challenges posed by an increased workload (which may be seasonal, due to unexpected product success, or a huge range of external factors beyond your control), failing to prepare can also hinder productivity.

-If a backlog builds up in production, it can lead to demotivated staff; too much stock of materials or components held on site (reducing organisation) and has an ongoing impact until the additional requirement is fulfilled.
+If a backlog builds up in production, it can lead to demotivated staff; too much stock of materials or components held on site, reducing the organisation’s efficiency, and has an ongoing impact until the additional requirement is fulfilled.

 This is again where efficient processes and multi-skilled staff using the correct equipment can be critical.